Working Cat Program

 Does your barn, stable or business have a pest problem?
 Are you thinking of “going green”?
 Tails Humane Society is here to help you with our “organic solution’ to all your pest problems: Working Cats!

-Our new “Working Cat” program offers you a safe and natural alternative to dangerous, costly and unsafe pest control methods.
+Our “Working Cat” program offers you a safe and natural alternative to dangerous, costly and unsafe pest control methods.
 Whether you have a barn, stable, warehouse or winery, Tails Humane Society has the cat for the job!

 What is a “Working Cat”?

 A Working Cat is typically an adult feral or semi-feral cat that would typically be considered unadoptable in a shelter environment.
 Most of these cats are not used to human contact or not suited to living in a traditional home setting.
 In fact, most Working Cats would not be happy as house cats.
-With our new program, you can help to save their lives by “hiring” one of these cats to to work for you!
+With our program, you can help to save their lives by “hiring” one of these cats to work for you!

 Where do the cats work?